 - Who provides mortgage default insurance?

 The major mortgage insurer in the country is the Canada Mortgage and Housing Corporation (CMHC), owned by the federal government.
-Genworth MI Canada and Canada Guaranty Mortgage Insurance Company are two private residential mortgage insurers.
+Sagen and Canada Guaranty Mortgage Insurance Company are two private residential mortgage insurers.

 - Is mortgage default insurance mandatory?